 Parents, Young People and Alcohol ‘Cogs’Under 18.
 No Alcohol.
 The Safest Choice.

-The campaign's key message is based on the National Health and Medical Research Council's (NHMRC) guideline that for children and young people under 18 years of age, not drinking alcohol is the safest option.
-1
+The key message was based on the National Health and Medical Research Council’s (NHMRC) guideline that for children and young people under 18 years of age, not drinking alcohol is the safest option.

 Under 18.
 No Alcohol.
 The safest choice.

-- To increase parental preparedness and acceptance of responsibility to monitor, supervise and prevent young peoples’ exposure to alcohol consumption and related harm.
+- Increase parental preparedness and acceptance of responsibility to monitor, supervise and prevent young peoples’ exposure to alcohol consumption and related harm.

-- Increase awareness of the National Health and Medical Research Council Guideline – for children and young people under 18 years of age, not drinking alcohol is the safest option.
-1
+- Increase awareness of the NHMRC guidelines that for children and young people under 18 years of age, not drinking alcohol is the safest option.

 - Decrease the number of parents who provide alcohol to young people (under 18 years-of-age).